GraceInAuburn/ninja-announcements/readme.txt

 As each announcement has its own, slightly different, function, you'll have to set the location to "Manual (Function)" and save your changes before you are given the php code.

+NEW for 1.1:
+* You can add any announcement to your posts or pages by using the shortcode [ninja_annc id=2] (where 2 is the id of the announcement you want to display).
+* Template designers can now call the function: ninja_annc_display_all(); This will display all active announcements in one location.

-(To see examples and screenshots of each of these uses, please visit http://wpninjas.net)
+(To see examples and screenshots of each of these uses, please visit http://www.wpninjas.net/plugins)

 == Advanced Styling ==